Publications

 Authors: Joachim Gerlach; Abdul Mannan Baig.

-Management of mild to moderate COVID-19 patients supplemented with “Vedicinals-9” as an adjuvant phyto-nutraceutical to prevent disease progression and improve clinical conditions: a randomized, multi-centered, exploratory study
+Management of mild to moderate COVID-19 patients supplemented with “Vedicinals-9” as an adjuvant phyto-nutraceutical to prevent disease progression and improve clinical conditions

 Authors: Yogendra Kumar Choudhary; Joachim Gerlach; Prakash Salunke.